ianakorshunova/CourseKit/README.md

 # CourseKit 📚

-CourseKit is a lightweight mini LMS for language teachers and course creators.
+CourseKit is a lightweight mini LMS for language teachers and independent tutors.

-It helps manage students, courses, lessons, assignments, student skills, and learning progress in one simple Streamlit app.
+It helps manage students, courses, lessons, assignments, learning goals, recurring mistakes, student skills, and progress in one Streamlit app.

-The app includes user authentication, so each teacher can sign in and manage their own workspace.
+The app includes user authentication and user-specific data access, so each teacher can sign in and manage their own workspace.

 ## ✨ Features

 - User authentication with Supabase Auth
+- Invite-only beta registration
 - User-specific data access with Row Level Security policies
-- Student management: add, edit, delete students
+- Student management: add, edit, archive, restore, and delete students
+- Student profiles with key learning information in one place
-- Course management: create and edit language courses
+- Course management with subjects, target languages, levels, and custom levels
-- Lesson planning: lesson goals, skills focus, materials, homework templates
+- Lesson planning: lesson goals, skills focus, materials, homework templates, dates, and resource links
-- Lesson scheduling: lesson date, start time, and duration
+- Lesson archive and restore workflow
-- Resource links: add external materials and homework links
 - Assignment tracking: create, update, and delete assignments
-- Progress tracking: monitor lesson progress by student and course
-- Student profile page: see student info, assignments, skills, and progress in one place
+- Student learning goals with milestones and target dates
+- Goal progress tracking with milestone completion
+- Active, paused, and completed goal statuses
+- Recurring mistake tracking for individual students
+- Active and resolved recurring mistake statuses
 - Student skills tracking: listening, reading, speaking, writing, grammar, and vocabulary
-- Lesson archive and restore workflow
+- Progress tracking by student, course, and lesson
-- Dashboard with key metrics and status overviews
+- Dashboard with key metrics, active goals, and status overviews
+- Draft workflows for key forms
+- English, Russian, and Chinese interface languages
 - Mobile-friendly layout improvements

 ## 🛠️ Tech Stack